azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - **Collection Id**: Enter messagestore.

     - **Partition Key**: Enter a partition key such as **/username**.
-        > Note: Pick a field in this schema.
+        >**Note**: Pick a field in this schema.
 Otherwise, you will have no documents in the CosmoDB collection.
 Below is a sample of the messages stored in the CosmoDB at a later part in the lab.

         ![Display all of the fields in a message document](media/2019-03-21-13-18-47.png "Possible fields to partition on.")